 When Cynthia Barrett’s refrigerator shelves start to crack, she goes looking for answers from Whirlpool.
 She doesn’t like what she finds.
-Can this appliance be fixed?
+Is this appliance fixable?

-Question: I have a problem with the quality – or lack thereof – of some of the refrigerators manufactured by Whirlpool Corporation.
-My complaint is about flawed shelf design in the side-by-side refrigerator that I purchased at Lowes in 2009.
+I have a problem with the quality – or lack thereof – of some of the refrigerators manufactured by Whirlpool Corporation.
+My complaint is about a flawed shelf design in the side-by-side refrigerator that I purchased at Lowes.
 All of the shelves in my refrigerator have cracked.
-If only one shelf was affected I would deduce I had done something to cause the crack, but with all the shelves cracking, and most in several places, it is obviously a design flaw.
+If only one shelf was affected, I would deduce I had done something to cause the crack, but with all the shelves cracking, and most in several places, it is obviously a design flaw.

 I suspect it is due to the glass in the shelves being too thin to support typical items placed on refrigerator shelves.
-So when the glass gives under the weight of items placed on the shelf it puts pressure on the plastic rim, resulting in cracks.
+So when the glass gives under the weight of items placed on the shelf, it puts pressure on the plastic rim, resulting in cracks.
 Replacing unsuitable shelves with more unsuitable shelves is a ludicrous option and would only result in Whirlpool profiting from selling poorly designed products.
-There are only two of us in our home and we have three refrigerators, so the shelves are not overloaded.
+There are only two of us in our home.
+We have three refrigerators, so the shelves are not overloaded.

 I tried to resolve this problem by calling Whirlpool directly, but both a representative and a supervisor told me Whirlpool has no record of quality issues with this appliance, which is surprising as I personally have called on two other occasions.

-Answer: Whirlpool should stand behind its products, even when they are out of warranty.
+Whirlpool should stand behind its products, even when they are out of warranty.
 Especially when they’re out of warranty.
-The kind of shelf-cracking you describe shouldn’t happen, and a quick Internet search reveals that you’re hardly the only one to experience these defective parts.
+The kind of cracking Whirlpool shelves you describe shouldn’t happen, and a quick Internet search reveals that you’re hardly the only one to experience these defective parts.

 Whirlpool had to have known, and its representative was either incredibly ignorant or just ignoring you when you phoned.
 I’m not sure which is worse.

 I love the resolution to this case.
-You emailed me, but at the same time you searched for any names, phone numbers and email addresses of Whirlpool service managers.
+You emailed me, but at the same time, you searched for any names, phone numbers and email addresses of Whirlpool service managers.
 After collecting all this information, you decided your best course of action was to send a fax directly to the president of Whirlpool.
-The executive fax number is (269) 932-5154.
+(Related: My refrigerator is cursed – can you lift the spell?)